Intertwining orbital current order and superconductivity in Kagome metal: Microscopic Hamiltonian

 Although the order parameters $\Phi_{\alpha\sigma}$ and $\Delta_{\alpha}$ are defined in the patch model, the microscopic Hamiltonian can be established before the approximation close to vHS.
 Because of the Kagome lattice geometry, the eigenstate weight at $\tbf{M}_{\alpha =1,2,3}$ is composed of the corresponding sublattice $\text{V}_{\alpha = 1,2,3}$ respectively.
 As a result, the iCDW of finite momentum $\tbf{M}_\alpha$ generates the imaginary hopping between nearest-neighbour sites with the angular momentum $l=1$ \cite{PhysRevLett.127.217601,PhysRevB.104.035142}.
 For the down-spin electrons, there are independent 4 cases in Eq. (\ref{eq:iCDW_pattern}) whose Peierls phases and the plaquette fluxes are shown in Fig. \ref{SIfig:downCFP}.
-For the up-spin electrons with $(\Phi_{1\uparrow}, \Phi_{2\uparrow}, \Phi_{3\uparrow}) = (i,i,i)$, the pattern is same as Fig. \ref{fig:downCFP1}.